Justsubh01/OpencvImageProcessing/Geometric Translation/Image translation,rotation, scaling/README.md

  ```
  ---

-Rotation:- Rotation is also a form of translation,OpenCv provides closer control over the creation of this matrix through the function, getRotaionMatrix2D.
+**Rotation=>** Rotation is also a form of translation,OpenCv provides closer control over the creation of this matrix through the function, getRotaionMatrix2D.

 ```
 rotation_mat = cv.getRotationMatrix2D((num_cols, num_rows), 30, 1)